geukuei88/Supply-Chain-Data-Warehouse-Analytics-for-Resource-Distribution-SQL-Project-/README.md

 ### Project Integration: Current State vs Roadmap

 - **Project 1 (Data Warehouse)**
-  Fully implemented and serves as the foundation of project 2.
+  Fully implemented and serves as the foundation for project 2.
   It provides structured, clean, and analytics-ready data using a Medallion Architecture and Star Schema design.

 - **Project 2 (Analytics & Machine Learning)**